-It's also worth spending a quick minute on explaining goitrogens and how they impact your thyroid.
+It’s also worth spending a quick minute explaining goitrogens and how they impact your thyroid.

-Goitrogens are compounds which inhibit thyroid function and block your thyroid from taking up iodine.
+Goitrogens are compounds that inhibit thyroid function and block your thyroid from taking up iodine.

-Goitrogenic compounds include chemicals which naturally occur in food and exogenous chemicals that you can consume or come into contact with.
+Goitrogenic compounds include chemicals that naturally occur in food and exogenous chemicals that you can consume or come into contact with.

 The reason goitrogens come up in this conversation is that they are commonly found in healthy foods!

-Foods which contain goitrogens include cruciferous vegetables (like kale, cabbage, and broccoli) as well as soy and beans.
+Foods that contain goitrogens include cruciferous vegetables (like kale, cabbage, and broccoli) as well as soy and beans.

 Does this mean that you need to avoid these healthy foods to protect your thyroid?